-You’ll be located in the heart of this amazing city.
+Living with us means you’ll be located in the heart of this amazing city.
 You’ll be living within easy walking distance of all areas of the University of Oxford, Oxford Brookes University, and Oxford Business College.
-Our Oxford student accommodation is just a short 15-minute walk away from the Railway Station, which provides fantastic transport links to London within an hour, and to the North of England.
-It is also close to a wide range of cultural and historical sites of interest, independent shops and boutiques, old-fashioned pubs and wonderful cafés and restaurants.
+Our Oxford student accommodation is close by to Oxford Railway Station, which provides fantastic transport links to London within an hour and to the North of England!
+It’s also close to a wide range of cultural and historical sites of interest, independent shops and boutiques, old-fashioned pubs, wonderful cafés and restaurants.

 Combined, there are over 400,000 physical books and journals at the university’s libraries, alongside 25,000 online resources.
-As such emphasis is placed on hands on experience it is no surprise that there is a stellar careers advice at Oxford Brookes.
+As such emphasis is placed on hands-on experience it is no surprise that there is stellar career advice at Oxford Brookes.
 This includes one-to-one career consultations, help searching for part-time and graduate jobs, employability training, and interview advice.
 There is also an extensive industry network to take advantage of and to sign up for work placements.

 The students’ union provides over 100 societies for students to explore, hosting a wide range of events throughout the year, and it runs a Safety Bus to help students travel safely around the city at night when they are stuck without transport.